 page for more options.

-If the Zeppelin flight isn't in the budget, a private Sunset Champagne Helicopter Flight is another option.
+Zeppelin flights have been retired, but a private Sunset Champagne Helicopter Flight is still an option.
 You can book the flight on its own, or fly to a romantic dinner.

 Courtesy of Ona Spa